Meta-Node/aura-instructions/docs/energy.md

 4. Fees are paid to the non-profit fund for Aura research and development.
 5. Via power iterations as in [SybilRank](https://www.usenix.org/conference/nsdi12/technical-sessions/presentation/cao).
 6. This integer is a global Aura constant that can be adjusted based on real-world analysis.
+7. The depositor determines the flow rate of the reward.
+For example, they could deposit 1000 $Bright to be distributed over 10 days.
+A small percentage of the reward is sent as a fee to the non-profit Aura fund to pay for the maintenance of the reward system and Aura’s research and development.
+Early depositors could be rewarded via [attention streams](https://docs.google.com/document/d/1TKA-K8YadRdgz-Qek01TUcCkRaI9CKCXGtJ31AbVWIU/edit#heading=h.c8wdt9uwyj7r).